 Probiotics are linked to gut health, and the more we research the microbiome, the more we learn it might play an important role in nearly all functioning in your body.
 In particular, Italian scientists found that a particular probiotic strand (Lactobacillus plantarum) can slow bacterial growth and prevent inflammation.

 And fish oil—while commonly taken for heart health and increased longevity—is showing promise in animal studies for immune protection by boosting the activity of your white blood cells, according to researchers from Michigan State and East Carolina.
 Just be aware: in this case, more is not better.
 Those same researchers found that super loading with omega 3 fatty acids and flip immune response in the opposite direction and make it harder to fight microbial pathogens.

 Your Solution: On paper, it looks like a lot.
 But you have 2 options:

 - Eat fruits and vegetables, fish or plant-based sources of omega 3’s, and take a probiotic and you’re good to go.

 - Just make a smoothie first thing in the morning (or at any time) and don’t worry about it.
-Here’s what I drink every day:
+Here’s one of my favorites: